 Many of our social fraternities have chapter facilities where some of the current members live.
 Most fraternities are housing members starting their second year of membership, many fraternities will require members to live in the chapter house while an undergraduate member.
 Be sure to ask about any live-in requirements if a chapter has a facility.
 To see a listing of chapters with housing, check out our listing of Fraternities and sort by "Has a Chapter House/Facility."

-Joining an organization with an Academic Affiliation
+Joining an organization with an academic affiliation

-Interested in joining an organization with an Academic Affiliation?
+Interested in joining an organization with an academic affiliation?

 Illinois is home to a variety of fraternal organizations with an academic affiliation.
 Unlike honorary Greek-letter organizations which are co-ed and are based out of a college or school, our academically affiliated organizations are traditional social fraternities and sororities.
 Students may be a member of both a social academic affiliated fraternal organization and an honorary.